tshepang/blog/content/rust-2-0-wishlist.md

   This would be consistent with the rest of the language.

-- Minor one, but saw something like this [suggested somewhere]... would be nice to make the language a little smaller by unifying syntax for functions and closures.
+- It would be nice to make the language a little smaller by unifying syntax for functions and closures ([inspiration][unified fn inspiration]).

   A closure syntax looks like this: